chtugha/ironclaw-howto-setup/README.md

 Now Configure the Gateway and the Webhooks:

+cd /

 find / -type f -name ".env" 2>/dev/null

 nano /root/.ironclaw/.env    (or wherever you find the .env file)

-GATEWAY_HOST=0.0.0.0
-GATEWAY_PORT=3000
+GATEWAY_HOST=X.X.X.X (set 0.0.0.0 for any interface, or set a distinct interface IP like 192.168.1.11) GATEWAY_PORT=3000
 HTTP_WEBHOOK_SECRET="12345"

 And run ironclaw:

+apt-get install screen

+screen (hit enter on the blabla screen, it says that you just started a virtual terminal)

-ironclaw
+ironclaw run

-connect to the web-ui with the link on our screen (Exchange 0.0.0.0 for the actual IP)
+connect to the web-ui with your browser by copying the link on the screen (Exchange 0.0.0.0 for the actual IP)

+connect to the web-ui with the link on your screen

+Press CTRL+A followed by CTRL+D     (You can reaatach to the virtual terminal by typing: screen -r)